ethers-io/documentation/source/ethers.js/source/api-providers.rst

 Block Tag
 ---------

-A block tag is used to uniquely identify a block's position in th blockchain:
+A block tag is used to uniquely identify a block's position in the blockchain:

 a Number or :ref:`hex string <hexstring>`:
     Each block has a block number (eg. ``42`` or ``"0x2a``.